-“Nuart Aberdeen has left an incredible legacy in our city and we can’t wait to bring it back.
-Already it has changed the perceptions of both locals and visitors to Aberdeen and achieved worldwide acclaim.”
+“Nuart Aberdeen has left an incredible legacy in our city that can be enjoyed by residents, businesses and visitors all year round.
+It has changed the perceptions of both locals and visitors to Aberdeen and achieved worldwide acclaim.”

-Widely considered to be the world’s best celebration of street art, the festival has already won numerous awards, and research has revealed that 98% of visitors rated the festival as excellent or good and 96% of visitors stated they would recommend the event to friends and family.
+Arguably one of the world’s best celebrations of street art, the festival has already won numerous awards, and research has revealed that 98% of visitors rated the festival as excellent or good and 96% of visitors stated they would recommend the event to friends and family.

-“Over the summer, more than five thousand people have enjoyed the guided walking tours.
+Mr Watson added: “Over the summer, many thousands of people go on to enjoy the free guided walking tours which take place between April and September.
 And not just local people, but visitors from across Europe and around the world who will have spent time discovering everything that the city centre has to offer.”

 Nuart Aberdeen is unique to Scotland as the only curated annual public street art festival and has continued to establish itself as an event for everyone, young and old, resident and visitor, and people from all different walks of life in its offering, whilst building on an already impressive legacy which continues to attract local, national and international audiences.